TreeHome95/WrangleOpenstreetMap/README.md

 ```

-Bicycle parking is the most popular amnety in this dataset which i find surprising.
-It takes up %25.99 of the amneties.
+Bicycle parking is the most popular amnety in this dataset, tt takes up %25.99 of the amneties.

 <h2> # of places of worship</h2>